ssfsx17/ffpnp/pandoc-markdown/0710-status-conditions.md

 ### Status: Miasma

-Causes Poison-aspected damage during the status phase.
+Causes Poison-aspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 10% of your maximum HP.

 ### Status: Miasmara

-Causes Poison-aspected damage during the status phase.
+Causes Poison-aspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 15% of your maximum HP.

 ### Status: Miasmaga

-Causes Poison-aspected damage during the status phase.
+Causes Poison-aspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 20% of your maximum HP.

 ### Status: Miasmaja

-Causes Poison-aspected damage during the status phase.
+Causes Poison-aspected damage during the status phase, ignoring Eva and Def.
 The damage is equal to 25% of your maximum HP.

 ### Status: Mini

 You become extremely tiny and miniature.
-Your P-Acc, P-Def and outgoing Physical Damage are halved.
+Your P-Acc and P-Def are halved.
+Your P-Potency is decreased by 50.

-Plot Armor Enemies instead only have these stats reduced by 10%.
+Plot Armor Enemies instead only have P-Acc and P-Def reduced by 10%, and P-Potency is only decreased by 10.

 ### Status: Nascent Glint

-You take 10% less After-Armor Damage.
+Incoming Potency for damage is decreased by 10.

 ### Status: Nebula

-After Armor Damage that you take is decreased by 30%.
-The percentages of all such modifiers are added together, e.g. 10% and 30% add together for 40%.
+Incoming Potency for damage is decreased by 30.

 ### Status: Neutral Sect